davidosomething/dotfiles/vim/README.md

 - `<C-up/down>` swap lines

-See `vim/plugins/mappings.vim` for the leader key bindings and more.
+See `plugin/mappings.vim` for the leader key bindings and more.
-See `vim/neobundle.vim` for plugin specific bindings.

 ### Alternate CSS colorizing plugins